socialplanning/opencore/nui/member/README.txt

     >>> view.leave_project('p4')
     False

 If we try to leave a project as the only admin, it should not allow it, and return an appropriate portal status message

+    First though, let's get rid of the portal_owner
+    >>> proj_team = pt.p3
+    >>> proj_team.removeMember('portal_owner')

+    Now we can leave the project
     >>> view.leave_project('p3')
     False
     >>> view.portal_status_message